bluesky-social/bsky-docs/blog/2025-02-14-typescript-sdk-release.md

 ## Other considerations

 When upgrading, please make sure that your project does not depend on multiple versions of the `@atproto/*` packages.
 Use [resolutions](https://classic.yarnpkg.com/en/docs/selective-version-resolutions/) or [overrides](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#overrides) in your `package.json` to pin the dependencies to the same version.

+## Recap

+We hope this release helps you build better codebases with improved type safety.
+During our own migration, we found and fixed a few small bugs, and we believe these changes will benefit the entire developer community.

+### Migration TL;DR:

+- Need to be absolutely sure of your data?
+Use `asPredicate` or `validate*` utilities.
+- Using data from the Bluesky app view?
+You can use `is*` utilities.
+- Building lex objects for writing?
+Make sure you use `$Typed` when building those.

+Happy coding!